-April 12-16, 2015 Oral Examination: Application Process
+April 4-6, 2016 Oral Examination: Application Process

-- 1. Applications will be accepted on-line at www.abog.org beginning May 1, 2014.
-Late fees will apply for applications received after 5 pm CDT May 31, 2014. - 2.
-The final day applications will be accepted is 5 pm CDT June 30, 2014.
+- 1. Applications will be accepted on-line at www.abog.org beginning May 1, 2015.
+Late fees will apply for applications received after 5 pm CDT May 29, 2015. - 2.
+No application will be accepted after 5 pm CDT June 30, 2015.
 Applications received after this deadline will not be processed. - 3.
 The application fee must be paid by credit card through the ABOG website at the time of application.
 The application fee is not refundable. - 4.
 The applicant must supply an email address as part of the application process.
-It is the candidate's responsibility to notify ABOG of any change in this address, as the approval (or not) to sit for the examination will be sent to the applicant at the email address provided. - 5.
-During the application process a Hospital Release Form will print automatically.
-This form must be signed and faxed to the ABOG office. - If the candidate practices in a country other than the United States or Canada, a letter from the senior responsible medical officer at each facility where the candidate practices verifying that the candidate has unrestricted privileges in Reproductive Endocrinology and Infertility must be submitted to ABOG. - A copy of the candidate's active medical license must be faxed to the ABOG office. - 7.
-Following submission of the on-line application form, payment of the appropriate fee, and receipt of the Hospital Release Form and medical license, the candidate's application will be considered in accordance with the requirements in effect for that year.
-(See below.) - 8.
+It is the candidate's responsibility to notify ABOG of any change in this address as the approval (or not) to sit for the examination will be sent to the applicant at the email address provided. - 5.
+During the application process a Verification of Privileges Form will print automatically.
+This form must be signed and faxed to the ABOG office. - 6.
+Following submission of the on-line application form, payment of the appropriate fee, and receipt of the Verification of Privileges Form, the candidate's application will be considered in accordance with the requirements in effect for that year.
+(See below.) - 7.
 If the candidate's application is approved, an email will be sent with instructions for providing the case lists and thesis.
-The examination fee will be required to be paid at this time.
-The case list will not be accepted unless the examination fee is paid in full by credit card on the ABOG website.
+The examination fee must be paid at this time.
+The case list will not be accepted unless the examination fee is paid in full by credit card on the ABOG website. - 8.
+If full payment of the examination fee has not been received by 5 pm CDT September 30, 2015, for the 2016 examination, the candidate will not be scheduled, and no fees will be refunded. - 9.
+Once all materials have been received by ABOG and the appropriate fees paid, the candidate will receive an email notification of the date and time of their examination at least one month prior to the date of the examination.
+This contact will also specify the time and place to report, and hotel information. - 10.
+Each year the ABOG notifies the American College of Obstetricians and Gynecologists (ACOG), the American Board of Medical Specialties (ABMS), the

-- 9. If full payment of the examination fee has not been received by 5 pm CDT September 30, 2014 for the 2015 examination, the candidate will not be scheduled, and no fees will be refunded. - 10.
-Once all materials have been received by ABOG and the appropriate fees paid, the candidate will receive an Authorization for Admission Form posted on the candidate's personal ABOG webpage at least one month prior to the date of the examination.
-This contact will indicate the date of the candidate's examination, the time and place to report, and hotel information. - 11.
-Each year the ABOG notifies the American College of Obstetricians and Gynecologists (ACOG), the American Board of Medical Specialties (ABMS), the American Medical Association (AMA) and the American Journal of Obstetrics and Gynecology of the names and addresses of the Diplomates who have been certified in the course of that year.
-The ABOG, ACOG, AMA, and ABMS, on request, also make this information available to the public, including, but not limited to, hospitals, agencies of government, insurers and lay persons.
+American Medical Association (AMA) and the American Journal of Obstetrics and Gynecology of the names and addresses of the Diplomates who have been certified in the course of that year.
+The ABOG, ACOG, AMA, and ABMS, on request, also make this information available to the public, including, but not limited to, hospitals, agencies of government, insurers and laypersons.